Showing posts with label Platformers - Puzzle. Show all posts

 Big tips

-This is a simple game at heart, it really is just a case of finding items scattered about many rooms.
+This is a simple game at heart; it really is a case of finding items scattered about the rooms.
 So, why not have a dry run and explore the entire map first, rather than jumping straight in?
-I would also recommend making notes of all item locations too.
-So, as you stumble upon something that can be carried, make a note of the location.
+I would recommend making notes of all item locations, too.
+So, if you stumble upon something that can be carried, make a note of the location.

-For those with even more spare time on their hands, I would recommend the above BUT also go a step further.
-Because of a nasty time limit (I hate timers!!) why not collect as many items as possible that are located only in the most distant places?
+For those with even more spare time on their hands, I would recommend the above, but also go a step further.
+Because of a nasty time limit (I hate timers!!), why not collect as many items as possible that are located only in the most distant places?
 Bring them over to the doctor's castle and leave as many as you can here.
-This will save a lot of time.

 Fancy a cheat?
-Hmm, it will ruin the game but if you're sick and tired of getting scared then enter this code as an high-score “J4Z”.
-Now start a new game and you will never get scared again! (sadly, the timer remains unaffected)
+Hmm, it will ruin the game, but if you're sick and tired of getting scared, then enter this code as a high-score “J4Z”.
+Now start a new game, and you will never get scared!

 Aesthetics

-Graphically, this is a mixed bag for me.
-Don't get me wrong, each screen has an extraordinary cartoon-like style, especially in the 'Spooky Forest' with scary trees, ghosts, bats, and funny zombie-like men.
-I am constantly amazed by the attention to detail and throughout we have excellent animations for all.
-Hey, I love that Pitchfork guy!
+Graphically, this is a mixed bag for me, as each screen has an extraordinary cartoon-like style, especially in the 'Spooky Forest' with scary trees, ghosts, bats, and funny zombie men.
+I am constantly amazed by the attention to detail, and throughout, we have excellent animations for all.
+Hey, I love that Pitchfork guy.

-The game uses a push-scrolling technique which is a little too slow and I feel flick-screen would have been a much better option.
-It's the only quibble I have because push feels unnecessarily too sluggish.
+The game uses a push-scrolling technique which is too slow and I feel flick-screen would have been a much better option.
+It's the only quibble I have because push feels too sluggish.

 Sound effects are good but limited to collecting items, bumping into monsters and strange lightning weather.
-This lightning will get more frequent as you progress through the game collecting items.
+This lightning will get more frequent as you progress, obviously.
 Towards the end, it's really sinister!

-Well, here is my hi-score for a game using no cheats.
+Well, here is my high-score for a game using no cheats.
 No sir.
 Honest...
 (Can you beat it?)

 The CryptO'pinion?

-This is a cracking platformer with progressively challenging gameplay as you go on the hunt each time.
-I adore its spooky theme and each screen is incredibly detailed without ever becoming impossibly hard to conquer.
-I can spend hours exploring its huge map which constantly reminds me of my 8-Bit days playing games like Chiller, Chuckie Egg 2, etc.
+This is a cracking platformer with progressively challenging gameplay as you go on the hunt.
+I adore its spooky theme, and each screen is incredibly detailed without ever becoming impossibly hard.
+I spent hours exploring its huge map, which constantly reminds me of my 8-Bit days playing games like Chiller, Chuckie Egg 2, etc.

-A positively simple platformer that doesn't technically push the Atari ST nor does it need to.
-The gameplay is on top form and great fun which is what matters.
-Give it the time it deserves as this is one of the best platformers and I love it!!
+A positively simple platformer that doesn't push the Atari ST, nor does it need to.
+The gameplay is on top form and great fun, which is what matters.
+Give it the time it deserves, as this is one of the best platformers.

 Monday, August 08, 2016